 A traditional advisory firm may be enough.

-Folium becomes the better choice when the buyer needs a working proof, a path to production, and a partner that can build the machinery.
+Folium becomes the better choice when the buyer needs a working example, a path to production, and a partner that can build the machinery.

 Our practical competitive posture